AnttiHaerkoenen/luennot/nhm-2022/curse-of-spatial-scale.md

 ## Example: Treaty of Nöteborg and its impact

-- supposedly the 1323 border explains influences demographic and economic differences between eastern and western Finland
+- supposedly the 1323 border influences demographic and economic differences between eastern and western Finland
-- but in reality
+- but in reality:
   + no set border for the most part
   + no direct causal connection
 - seeing patterns that look vaguely like the 1323 border is an example of ecological fallacy